 Even when the valves made the horn fully chromatic people still wrote ”horn fifths”, a characteristic playing of natural tones.

 – witnessed the development of the brass instruments from being natural instruments, through hand horn, keyed instruments up till valve instruments.
 He was very interested in the development of the instruments, he loved all that was new and he wrote about it in his study book on instruments: “Traité d’instrumentation et d’orchestration modernes”.
-In his Requiem “Grand Messe des Morts” he illustrates Dooms Day with an inferno of sound from four extra brass ensembles around the orchestra and choir.
-Even if the brass sound expanded much in he later years, the instrumentation by Berlioz was extraordinary at that time. (satirical drawing by Grandville.)
+In his Requiem “Grand Messe des Morts” he illustrates Doomsday with an inferno of sound from four extra brass ensembles around the orchestra and choir.
+Even if the brass sound has expanded much in he later years, the instrumentation by Berlioz was extraordinary at that time. (satirical drawing by Grandville.)

-VALVE SYSTEMS AND THEIR INVENTORS
+2. VALVE SYSTEMS AND THEIR INVENTORS

 Before the valve was invented lots of people had tried at mechanical ways to alter the length (and therewith the pitch) of brass instruments.
 It was not really a wish to be able to play chromatic, but more a wish to get rid of the boring and unpractical change of crooks.
 As an example we could mention the Irishman Charles Clagget, who in 1788 made his “Chromatic trumpet” by uniting together two French horns, or trumpets – a combination of two natural trumpets a semitone apart, joined by means of a simple valve.
 Another solution is the omnitonic horn that has all the different tubes assembled on the instrument

-THE INVENTION OF THE VALVES
+3. THE INVENTION OF THE VALVES

 The valve system was invented by two German horn players, Heinrich Stötzel and Friedrich Blühmel in 1815.
 It is unknown which one of the two gentlemen was the inventor.
 They worked together for quite some time and in 1818 they got a patent for 10 years, but the twists and accusations to each other made that Stötzel bought Blühmel out.
 The idea was to be able to change length of the tubes by adding a piece of tube that could lower the pitch.
 From the beginning there were two important demands: The valves should move swift and smooth, and the bore should be smooth, that means no bobbles or narrowing.
 There came lots of different models and constructions.
 Here the models are shown that became common:

-Fig. 4 THE STÖTZEL VALVE
+Fig.5 THE STÖTZEL VALVE

 – is a so called “piston valve”.
 To the left the “normal” position where the main tube goes through the valve casing.
 To the right the piston is pressed and therewith deflecting the airstream into extra tubing.
 The piston is pushed up again by a spiral spring.
 The bore is disrupted in the windway, not ”smooth”.

-Fig. 5 THE VIENNA VALVE
+Fig.6 THE VIENNA VALVE

 – was an improved Stötzel valve, made by the Austrian instrument maker Leopold Ulhmann in 1830.
 There are two pistons for each valve loop which gives a more consistent bore.
 The Laurels for the real invention are granted Christian Friederich Sadler, Leipzig.

 – In 1835 Joseph Riedl, also an instrument maker from Vienna, got his Rad-Maschine patented, the later so called Rotary Valve.
 The piston turns in the valve casing, not without problems though, but a careful design makes it possible to have a consistent bore.